Elhacen18/Text_analysis/README.md

 After this step, we will print a dataframe with two columns, Word and Count.
 The Word column will display each word in the text and the Count column will dispaly the number of each word in the entire text.
 The words will be sorted in the order they appear in the WordText.txt file.

 Part B:
 In this part, we will creat modified version of the dataframe in part A. However, this dataframe will not contain any words listed in the stop_words.txt file.
-This modified version will sorted by word count(Count) in decreasing order.
+This modified version will be sorted by word count(Count) in decreasing order.

 Par C:
 In this part, we will be working with matplot to plot top six occuring words in the entire text.